rh0910/410Project/README.md

 3. JetBrain IntelliJ(for Java) and Pycharm(for Python).

 > If you intend to use Java:
-Any version of Java JDK LTS from version 8.0 to 17.0
+Any version of Java JDK LTS from version 8.0 to 17.0 will be needed to "Application.java" file found in this root directory.
+Maven is also required for this project to work, as it is used to communicate and upload code to the Pico W device.

 > If you intend to use Python:
 The latest version of Python and Python 3 should be alright.